View in other NatureServe Network Field Guides

 USFWS Species Status Assessment).

 Thick-leaf Bladderpod under the ESAOn March 11, 2021 a petition to list Thick-leaf Bladderpod and designate critical habitat under the Act was submitted to the USFWS.
-The 90-day Finding On A Petition to List found substantial scientific or commercial information indicating that listing as a threatened or endangered species may be warranted (USFWS 2021).
-Thick-leaf Bladderpod is on the USFWS's National Listing Workplan and the 12-month finding is expected to be published in 2025 (USFWS personal communication).
+The 90-day Finding found substantial scientific or commercial information indicating that listing as a threatened or endangered species may be warranted (USFWS 2021).
+In 2023 Thick-leaf Bladderpod was put onto the National Listing Workplan.
+In 2024, the USFWS initiated both a 12-month review and a Species Status Assessment (SSA).
+The USFWS anticipates making a listing-determination in 2026.

 Stewardship Responsibility